KOSEUNGBIN/vue-paginate/README.md

 1. Full list of links.
 This is the default behavior, which displays all available page links from page 1 to N.
 2. Simple links.
 It contains only two links: *Previous* and *Next*.
 3. Limited links.
 It limits the number of displayed links, and provides left and right arrows to help you navigate between them.
+4. partitioned links.
+It add function of *Simple links*, that partition load data about *prev* and *next* link

 #### Full links